dpreussler/android-gluten/README.md

 New Relic implementations for OkHttp
 ====================================
-New Relic is an app monitoring tool
+New Relic is an app monitoring tool.
 It can log HTTP results for HttpUrlConnection and Apache but not OkHttp https://docs.newrelic.com/docs/mobile-apps/android-api

 New Relic Trace for Retrofit